misor-digital/page-manager/README.md

     6. Shows Last refresh / Next refresh
     7. After each page reload
         1. Fetch a random image from an API
-        2. Insert it on the page, cantered, in a dialog box
+        2. Insert it on the page, centered, in a dialog box
 2. React, vanilla JS or other frameworks (Grommet)
 3. Babel
 4. Webpack